riazhedayati/beautiful-jekyll/_posts/2016-12-22-predict-song-genre-pt1.md

         genrevector.append(genre)
         songinfovector.append(songinfo)

-# export lyrics to tab delimited file
-with open('~\TextMining_Lyrics.txt', 'w') as f:
-               writer = csv.writer(f, delimiter='\t')
-               writer.writerows(zip(songinfovector, lyricsvector, genrevector))
 </code></pre>

+After looping through all of the links, data was exported to a csv, which you can find [here](/img/songlyrics/textminingAllLyrics.csv).
 Now that we have a dataset, it is time to do some cleaning and exploration.
-Please see part 2 of the post [here](https://riazhedayati.github.io/blog/predict-song-genre-pt2/).
+Please see [part 2 of this post](https://riazhedayati.github.io/blog/predict-song-genre-pt2/) for the next steps.